arash-javan/arash-javan/README.md

 (he/him)

-recent graduate from UBC with grad school dreams
+recent graduate from UBC with grad school dreams and desire to improve healthcare solution

 <!--
 **arash-javan/arash-javan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.